puzzle/amm-techlab/content/en/docs/05.0/appmonitoring.md

 ## Collecting Application Metrics

-When running application in production a fast feedback loop is absolute key.
-The following reasons show why it's essential to gather and combine all sorts of metrics, when running an application in production:
+When running applications in production, a fast feedback loop is a key factor.
+The following reasons show why it's essential to gather and combine all sorts of metrics when running an application in production:

 * To make sure that an application runs smoothly
 * To be able to see production issues and send alerts